ABOUT/ MATERIALS & PRODUCTION

 Up to 5% of pesticides and 14% of globally produced insecticides are used to grow conventional cotton.
 It is equally terrifying that up to 20% of worldwide water pollution is caused by dyeing fabrics and textiles finishing in the textile industry!
 That’s why we decided to use only GOTS certified organic undyed cotton.
 Its production keeps the soil, ecosystems and humans healthy – using natural processes rather than artificial inputs.
 Farming of organic cotton does not allow the use of GMO seeds or toxic chemicals mentioned above.
 Instead, it combines tradition, innovation and science to the benefit of our environment and promotes a good quality of life for all involved.
 Organic cotton saves water or uses rainwater more efficiently and it builds organic soil matter by crop rotation, intercropping and composting.

-The GOTS (Global Organic Textile Standard) certificate covers the entire supply chain – from growing plants, spinning fibers, knitting (and dyeing) of textiles, and ultimately sewing of products.
+The GOTS (Global Organic Textile Standard) certificate covers the entire supply chain – from growing, harvesting and ginning cotton, spinning fibers, knitting (and dyeing) of textiles, and ultimately sewing of products.
 Unfortunately, there are no companies that sew underwear with GOTS certification in Slovakia or the Czech Republic.
 Although we work with companies that have a GOTS certificate with a valid license for growing and spinning organic cotton, the GOTS logo cannot be used on end products unless every process is certified.
 We want to constantly support local production and produce our underwear in the close proximity to our manufacturers – to be able to communicate with them easily, while avoiding unnecessary transport of our products.

 We cannot grow cotton in Europe.
 So, the natural beige cotton is grown in Bhilwara, India, where it is also spun into the yarn.
 We are currently in the process of figuring out where the natural brown cotton we use comes from.
 Both natural beige and brown cotton fabrics are knitted in Moravia, in the Czech Republic.
 Our 100% organic cotton threads are made in the Netherlands.